thammarith/Couchbase-.NET-Core-5-Console-App-Example/README.md

 No.

-[You cannot use `.UseStartup<Startup>()` with .NET Core console app (at least in the version 5).](https://stackoverflow.com/questions/41407221/startup-cs-in-a-self-hosted-net-core-console-application) There is a nice workaround to that on [Stackoverflow](https://stackoverflow.com/a/63603562/3769649).
+[You cannot use `.UseStartup<Startup>()` with .NET Core console app (at least in the version 5).](https://stackoverflow.com/questions/41407221/startup-cs-in-a-self-hosted-net-core-console-application) However, there is a nice workaround to that on [Stackoverflow](https://stackoverflow.com/a/63603562/3769649).

 ## The solution